WHAT WE DO

 The roof garden has been recently updated with weatherproof flooring and glass screens and was

-re-opened by Maggie Boyle, the CEO of Leeds Hospitals NHS Trust in May 2012.
+re-opened by Maggie Boyle, the then, CEO of Leeds Hospitals NHS Trust in May 2012.

 The Zen Garden